pippim/pippim.github.io/programs/mserve.md

 style="max-height:640px; width: 100% !important; height: auto !important;">
 </video>

-This video clip show how music player continues in real time while you use mserve to encode a CD.

-Great lengths are taken to ensure animations never lag even when focus grabbing dialog boxes require a response.
+Great lengths were also taken to ensure animations never lag even when focus grabbing dialog boxes require a response.
 If a focus grabbing dialog box is open when current song ends, the next song is played.